leedavi/DNNpackager/README.md

 When we copy razor templates we do not wish to compile and copy the assemblies.
 (Doing this will cause the AppPool to recycle)

 We create a config in the VS project called "Razor" (or any other name apart from "release" and "debug") that has ALL project compile turned off.
 We can use this to Sync the razor templates.
 Any templates on the website folder will be copied to the Git project folder if they are newer than the Git file.
+And the same copy/sync rules apply for copying the Git working area files to the website.